aureus123/catalogs/jeha3/paper.md

 We have described and applied a simple but effective method for detecting and correcting typographical errors in the digital versions of nineteenth-century star catalogs.
 The key insight is that cross-identifications between old catalogs and a modern reference, when independently derived from the printed sources, can expose errors introduced during digitization without reference to the digital file itself.

 The method has important limitations: it can only detect errors that produce discrepancies exceeding the threshold, and it is restricted to the fraction of stars carrying pre-existing cross-identifications.
-Future work could focus on (i) correcting other volumes of the Durchmusterungs with the available information in digital form (catalogs SAO, PPM, AGK, IV/5 and IV/11), (ii) correcting other old available catalogs, (iii) scanning old catalogs via OCR/AI and comparing them against their digital versions, and (iv) researching systematic errors similar to how it was done with 18th-century catalogs [19].
+Future work could focus on (i) correcting other volumes of the Durchmusterungs with the available information in digital form (catalogs SAO, PPM, AGK, IV/5 and IV/11), (ii) correcting other old available catalogs, (iii) scanning old catalogs via OCR/AI and, if a digital version is previously available, comparing them with each other, and (iv) researching systematic errors similar to how it was done with 18th-century catalogs [19].

-The curated catalogs and CSV tables are publicly available at https://github.com/aureus123/catalogs, together with the source code of all comparison tools and the full logs of flagged entries.
+The curated catalogs and CSV tables are [publicly available]( https://github.com/aureus123/catalogs), together with the source code of all comparison tools and the full logs of flagged entries.

+**Acknowledgments.** I'd like to thank Santiago Paolantonio and Edgardo Minniti for introducing me and providing material on Argentine catalogs and their history.

 ---